 No matter what kind of outdoor space your restaurant is adapting into a patio, you can use greenery to make it feel serene and inviting.

-If you have the space for it, invest in landscape design that makes your patio look like the summer oasis you want it to be.
+If the space is available, invest in landscape design that makes your patio look like the summer oasis you want it to be.
 But even if space is limited, you can use greenery in imaginative ways to decorate your space and create the perfect outdoor setting.

 For example, place small potted plants on each table or use planter boxes as barriers between your seating areas and public spaces, like the sidewalk.
 Plants can also be used as dividers in between tables to create a cozy and private environment.
 If there's no room on the floor or tables for greenery, install a pergola that you can weave with vines or flowers.

-It promotes transparency when guests can see their food and drinks being made, which is always a positive.
-Plus, having an outdoor bar where guests can get drink refills saves them from having to take frequent trips back inside the restaurant.
-While a full outdoor kitchen may be challenging to pull off, featuring a grill or a pizza oven in your patio area will create delicious sights and smells that can tempt foot traffic to stop in for a bite.
+Guests love the fun and transparency of watching staff prepare their food and drinks.
+Plus, having an outdoor bar where guests can easily refill their drinks saves them from having to take frequent trips back inside the restaurant.
+While a full outdoor kitchen may be challenging to pull off, featuring a grill or a pizza oven in your patio area creates delicious sights and smells that tempts foot traffic to stop in for a bite.

 If you choose to do any kind of food or drink preparation outdoors, make sure you follow all local laws and rules from your state and local health departments.
 It's also extra important to keep things clean and be proactive about pest control.
 Outdoors, it's easier for insects, rodents, and other pests to access your food preparation areas, which is the last thing any restaurateur—or guest—wants.

-As the restaurant industry faces a still-ongoing labor shortage, the idea of adding more tables to your staff's workloads may seem daunting.
-But with the right technology, you can add patio dining (and the extra revenue that comes with it) without putting that extra strain on your staff.
+As restaurants face staffing shortages, the idea of adding a new feature to your restaurant may seem daunting.
+But, with the right technology, you can add patio dining (and the extra sales that comes with it) without putting that extra strain on your staff.

-During the summer months, when your patio is at peak popularity, you'll need a digital waitlist that helps you manage guests as they arrive, communicate with them about their tables and wait times, and collect data so you can remarket to them later.
+During the summer months, when your patio is at peak popularity, you'll need a digital waitlist that makes it easier to manage guests as they arrive, communicate with them about their tables and wait times, and collect data so you can keep in touch with them using targeted marketing.

 Your patio is built and decorated.
 Your technology is in place.
 All that's left to do now is spread the word about your newest summer offering.

-If you have guest contact data, reach out to past visitors via a newsletter or SMS message (and consider offering a special discount for any guest who mentions that message when they visit your new patio).
-You can also advertise your patio on your website and social media.
-On a hot summer day, a shot of a gorgeous patio and some delicious food and drinks is sure to entice.
+If you have guest contact data, reach out to past visitors via a newsletter or text message, and consider offering a special discount for any guest who mentions that message when they visit your new patio.
+You can also advertise your outdoor space on your website and social media.
+On a hot summer day, a shot of a gorgeous patio and some delicious food and refreshing beverages is sure to entice.